PrashanthaTP/dotfiles/README.md

 ## Warnings ⚠

-- Powershell profile has hardcoded paths.Please verify once before using it.
+- Many files have hardcoded paths.Please verify once before using it.